rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   But unbeknownst to you, the clock stopped exactly twelve hours ago.

 -- from Russell's "Human Knowledge: Its Scope & Limits"

--   Sean Carroll on scientific epistemology: [debate with Hans Halvorson](https://www.youtube.com/watch?v=H864JH1tPYU#t=3930)

--   Ontological implications of science.
--   See the outline on [scientific realism](scientific-realism.html).
--   Unless we have a collective conspiracy, probablistically justifying assumptions of uniformity.

 ### Naturalism, Reductionism, and Monism